 Not knowing what type of dryer you’ve got but requesting replacement desiccant is much like going into an auto parts store and saying that you need some fluid and leaving it at that.
 We all know what the counter person will do.
 He or she will ask, What type of vehicle is, what's the model, and what type of fluid is needed?
 Knowing the type of dryer is just as critical.
-This keeps customers from buying the wrong type of desiccant.
+This keeps customers from knowing which desiccant to buy and importantly, buying the wrong type of desiccant.
 Picking the wrong desiccant always leads to an unhappy ending.

 The worst scenario is where an absorbent deliquescent desiccant is put into a regenerative dryer.
 This occurs (thankfully, not often) when a buyer sees the word “desiccant” but ignores the word “deliquescent” and figures that this new stuff is cheaper than the activated alumina desiccant he’s previously purchased.
 The buyer gets a gold star for saving money, while the plant engineer has a severely damaged dryer at best.